SciML/HighDimPDE.jl/README.md

 This will download latest version from git repo and download all dependencies. -->

 ## Getting started
-Checkout the folder `examples/allen_cahn_nonlocal.jl` to see how it works.
+Check out the folder `examples/allen_cahn_nonlocal.jl` to see how it works.

 # Acknowledgements
 Sebastian Becker, who wrote the original script in TensorFlow.